-These financial statements are prepared on an entity wide basis, focusing on the organization as a whole and to present balances and transactions according to the existence or absence of donor-imposed restrictions.
-This has been accomplished by aggregating all funds into one set of financial statements and classifying fund balances and transactions into three classes of net assets - permanently restricted, temporarily restricted or unrestricted as follows:
+The Organization prepares its financial statements on an entity wide basis, focusing on the organization as a whole and presents balances and transactions according to the existence or absence of donor-imposed restrictions.
+Net assets and revenue, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
+Accordingly, net assets of the Organization and changes therein are classified and reported as follows: